 “There comes a time when you have to declare your victory even though you may be losing the fight.”
 Richard grabbed my attention!
 I’d never thought of it that way or said it even close to that way.
 Yet I’d thought along the same lines in the midst of several “fight for my life” moments during three very serious challenges with cancer and a daunting medical complication that caused me to have to have emergency surgery late one night.

 In such times, it is not just about strength.
 It is about faith.
 Faith in yourself, faith in others, perhaps faith in a higher being or power.
-Yes I’d pushed and fought while fighting my cancer.
-However I’d never said it so directly.
+Yes, I’d pushed and fought while fighting my cancer.
+However, I’d never said it so directly.
 I was going to win my battles with cancer.
 I had cancer.
-The cancer did NOT have me.
+Cancer did NOT have me.
 First Battle Won!
 That’s how I would win emotionally: I have cancer it does NOT have me.

 When will you declare victory?
 Over what?

 I owe a big thank you to my friend Richard Paa Kofi Botchwey for causing this blog to fire off in my brain with this quote of his.
 Richard is a writer and rising star on the literary scene in Africa.
 However increasingly I’m reading and hearing about him in Europe.
 I look forward to learning from him and cheering him on.
 One day we’ll have to have a face to face.
 Coffee or tea… Hmmm, I wonder what he’ll chose.